pcda17/pcda17.github.io/week-01.md

 pwd
 ```

-Let's create a new text file, just like we did earlier in the macOS shell.
+Create a new text file, just like we did earlier in the macOS shell.

 ```
 echo "Hello!" > sample_file.txt